Mark Wahlberg's insane daily schedule starts at 2:30am with prayer to God

 Cryotherapy recovery is an expensive treatment used by athletes that involves the use of liquid nitrogen to briefly lower the air to temperature below -100C to alleviate muscle and joint pain.

-In April, Wahlberg shared the news on Instagram to his approximately 9 million followers that his 8-year-old daughter had received her first Communion.
+In April, Wahlberg shared the news on Instagram to his approximately 9 million followers that his eight-year-old daughter had received her first Communion.

 This article was originally published in The Christian Post and is re-published here with permission